Introduction

 DropDatabaseCheck | DROP DATABASE |

-DropIndexCheck | DROP INDEX without CONCURRENTLY |
+DropIndexCheck | DROP INDEX without CONCURRENTLY; CONCURRENTLY inside a transaction |

 DropPrimaryKeyCheck | DROP PRIMARY KEY |